April: What to Do in the Desert Garden

 April Weather Outlook

-April is a month of change and it can get quite hot or still be chilly.
+April is a month of change, and it can get quite hot or still be chilly.
 But the average daytime temperatures are typically pleasantly warm, while the nights are pleasantly cool.

-For those of us who grew up thinking “April showers bring May flowers,” it can be jarring to learn that spring is the driest season and that April is the first of the desert’s three driest months.
+But for those of us who grew up thinking “April showers bring May flowers,” it can be jarring to learn that spring is the driest season and that April is the first of the desert’s three driest months.

 Here’s a look at April weather averages in both Tucson and Phoenix.